-- Call ahead to the landing and find out what the recommended line weight is and any lures that are biting if you’d like – lures are not required and are optional; the boat should provide live bait for you to use (always good to confirm when booking a charter though)
+- Call ahead to the landing and find out what the recommended line weight and hook size is and any lures that are biting if you’d like – lures are not required and are optional; the boat should provide live bait for you to use (always good to confirm when booking a charter though)

 - Bring at least two different rod/reel setups so you can have different line weights set up for different fishing situations – you can rent at the landing if you do not have your own gear; you don’t want to have to re-line if fish are line-picky or breaking off light line

 - Extra spools of line – you may wish to change line weight, or you may get broken off or your line thrashed, in which case you will need to replace – often times there is someone on the boat who can assist if you need help tying connecting knots. *Remember, your line is only as strong as the weakest knot; make sure those knots are tied correctly!

 - Hooks – Ask at the landing (once again it depends on what you are fishing for).